-During our Rethinking Restaurants webinar, we had a conversation with chef Matt Orlando from Amass, Copenhagen, on how restaurants can reduce food waste.
+During our Rethinking Restaurants webinar series, we talked with chef Matt Orlando from Amass, Copenhagen, on how to reduce food waste in restaurants.

 What does “minimizing food waste” mean?

 According to chef Orlando, there is no such thing as “zero waste“– because, as soon as you turn the light on in your restaurant, you are producing something.

 From starting to save their restaurant’s water (we are talking about saving up to 90 liters a day, translating into 10.000 $ of refunds during their first year) to finding experimental ways to recycle unusable candles, the Amass kitchen team could experience a significant reduction of expenses in their restaurant.

 How do you define “by-products”?

 If you don’t embrace a certain mindset, you won’t fit in here.
 All the people that come to work here, however, do embrace our philosophy (…) What’s important for me is that you’re not just a robot, but that you’re able to absorb and give back something.
 Here is what it takes to work at Amass, the R&D kitchen focusing on by-products.

 By-products drive Amass’s creativity and foster the culture of sustainability on which the restaurant is founded.
 The restaurant’s sustainability practices include reducing food waste, composting, recycling, or tracking greenhouse emissions.
 Thanks to their experimental approach and leadership, the restaurant is now self-sufficient in producing its own products, such as an exquisite pumpkin seed oil (the recipe is available through the full webinar video).

 What do you think about restaurants using luxury items?